angular/angular/adev/src/content/reference/migrations/standalone.md

 ### Switch to standalone bootstrapping API

 This step converts any usages of  `bootstrapModule` to the new, standalone-based `bootstrapApplication`.
-It also switches the root component to `standalone: true` and deletes the root NgModule.
+It also removes `standalone: false` from the root component and deletes the root NgModule.
 If the root module has any `providers` or `imports`, the migration attempts to copy as much of this configuration as possible into the new bootstrap call.

 **Before:**